-From the back of the parking lot, climb over a mound of dirt and start down the flat and wide-open old rail bed.
+From the back of the parking lot, start down the flat and wide-open old rail bed.
 There are plenty of great rock formations on your right, and the Lycoming Creek to look at on your left as you proceed.

 At .53 miles into the hike, power lines intersect and then run parallel to the rail bed.
 Continue to follow the rail bed (it stays above/ to the right of the power lines).
 Another couple hundred yards ahead you will pass behind a private home, but your path on the rail grade is solidly on public land.
 White forest boundary markers are plainly visible below you on the left.

-You’ll pass through the hemlocks, crest a small hill, and then the First Falls on Dutchmans Run will come into view.
+Hike upstream on the right side of Dutchmans Run for approximately 150 yards, crest a hill, and the first falls on Dutchmans Run will come into view.

-With my friend Steve in this image for scale, I’d feel confident saying the First Falls on Dutchmans Run is a good 30 feet tall.
-Certainly this is one of , if not THE tallest waterfall in the McIntyre Wild Area.
+With my friend Steve in this image for scale, I’d feel confident saying the first falls on Dutchmans Run is a good 30 feet tall.

-Getting above the First Falls to the Second and Third Falls on Dutchmans Run can be accomplished by hiking up and around from either side.
-Having done both, I’d recommend staying on the right side, slightly back-tracking from this vantage point and hiking up around and then descending the stream bank above the First Falls.
+Getting above the first falls to the second and third Falls on Dutchmans Run can be accomplished by hiking up and around from either side.
+Having done both, I’d recommend staying on the right side, slightly back-tracking and hiking up around and then descending the stream bank above the first falls.

 Just to the right of the Third Falls a small tributary flows into Dutchmans Run.
 If you follow my directions below you’ll be seeing this one from above in a few minutes.

-Backtrack from the Third Falls downstream to a point somewhere between the Second Falls and the top of the First Falls.
+Backtrack from the third falls downstream to a point somewhere between the second falls and the top of the first falls.
 Look up the mountainside (still on the right side) and you’ll see a long stretch of retaining wall above you.
 Hike up the hillside to the retaining wall.
-The remnants of an old rail grade are supported by the retaining wall.
+The remnants of an old wagon road are supported by the retaining wall.

-Hike uphill along the rail grade, back in the direction of the Third Falls.
+Hike uphill along the road grade, back in the direction of the third falls.

 Along the way you’ll pass more remnants of mining activity from long ago.

-At a spot directly above the Third Falls you’ll come to an old bridge over the tributary to Dutchmans Run that you stood at the base of just a short while ago.
+At a spot directly above the third falls, you’ll come to an old bridge over the tributary to Dutchmans Run, the same tributary you stood at the base of just a short while ago.

 If you continue upstream for a few minutes longer you’ll come to this old rail crossing of Dutchmans Run.
-Continue past that (climb down the bank, don’t try to tightrope-walk the rails) and you’ll come out at the top of the mountain near the ruins of McIntyre (the abandoned company town).
-But that’s another story for another day.
-I turned around on this day and hiked back down the rail grade.
+If you choose to continue past that you can wind your way up and around the mountain, eventually coming out near the ruins of McIntyre (the abandoned company town).

 For years I’d heard about the waterfalls on Dutchmans Run, but conventional wisdom and most of the hiking descriptions I read said you had to take the long, windy dirt road to the top of the mountain and hike down from there.